appliedtechnology/jsfs-lab-lintingDemo/TypeScript/README.md

-# Linting at Salt - JavaScript
+# Linting at Salt - TypeScript

 Hi again!
 At Salt you're expected to set up a linter in each and every project.
 The reason why we insist on always using linters is that being confident with these tools is often expected at work places.